moodizone/expo-show-case/README.md

-# 📱 Kafoor — React Native Showcase App
+# 📱 Expo Showcase App

 A feature-rich showcase app built with **React Native**, **Expo Router**, and **TypeScript**.
 This project demonstrates my skills across a wide spectrum of mobile development — from animations and permissions to maps, audio, and real-world device integration.